-- if appropriate, determine: - any inadequacies of the current approach; and - possible new approaches that more efficiently and effectively address the risk.
+- the current approach to managing the risk; and - if appropriate, determine: - any inadequacies of the current approach; and - possible new approaches that more efficiently and effectively address the risk.

 Management reports risks identified to the Board through the monthly Operations Report.